-The 2013 Australian-French drama, directed by Anne Fontaine [known for: Keep It Quiet, P.R.O.F.S.], is based on The Grandmothers by Doris Lessing – who passed away the same year the film was released.
+Anne Fontaine’s Australian-French drama film Adore (2013) is based on the collection The Grandmothers (2004) by Doris Lessing, who passed away the same year the film was released.
 The story fleshes out the lives of two childhood best friends, Roz (Robin Wright) and Lil (Naomi Watts), who live within a walking distance of each other in New South Wales.

 Roz’s son Tom (James Frecheville) and Lil’s son Ian (Xavier Samuel) also happen to be best friends, and the four of them exist in the shatterproof Eden of their calm friendships.
 But desire sneaks into their world when the boys turn into young adults.
 Haunted by it, Ian and Roz give in, crossing an unspoken line.
 Lil and Tom soon follow.
 When one of the boys starts craving a sexual relationship with a woman his own age, the walls of their Eden shatter, revealing an outsider’s perspective on the anomaly that had become the characters’ norm.

 The slowed-down pace of the film invites us on an uncomfortable journey through lust and its carnal elements – the strongest one being selfishness.
 This is perhaps why the film was received so poorly upon its release.